r-ikota/azblob/README.md

 ## Default values

-Default values are assumed to be stored in the environmental variables:
+Default values are assumed to be stored in the environment variables:
 - AZ_STORAGE_ACCOUNT_NAME
 - AZ_STORAGE_ACCOUNT_KEY
 - AZ_BLOB_CONTAINER_NAME